larsar/hydra-nginx-docker/README.md

 (Copy the password hash into the .env file.
 You only need to to this once.)

 # Run on Heroku
-Generate an admin password.
-This must be set as an evironment variable.
+Generate an admin password has for the ADMIN_API_PASSWORD_HASH variable.
 $ docker run -it --rm frapsoft/openssl passwd -apr1

+Generate a secret that Hydra requires for the SECRETS_SYSTEM variable.
+$ docker run --rm kciepluc/pwgen-docker 40 1

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/larsar/hydra-nginx-docker)